 In the U.S., the Master Settlement Agreement ("MSA") is an agreement between certain tobacco manufacturers (including members of the Group) and 46 U.S. states, the District of Columbia and five U.S. territories, which imposes substantial payment obligations on those manufacturers.
 In addition, the original participating manufacturers under the MSA had previously settled similar claims brought by Mississippi, Florida, Texas and Minnesota (the "Initial State Settlements" and, together with the MSA, the "State Settlement Agreements").
 See "Description of the Group and its Business-Litigation-Americas-U.S. litigation environment and State Settlement Agreements".
-ITG Brands ("ITG" or "ITG Brands") and its affiliates are parties to the MSA and to the Mississippi, Minnesota and Texas State Settlement Agreements.
+ITG Brands ("ITG") and its affiliates are parties to the MSA and to the Mississippi, Minnesota and Texas State Settlement Agreements.

-The State Settlement Agreements require that the participating manufacturers make significant annual payments, which in 2022 amounted to approximately U.S.\$7.6 billion.
+The State Settlement Agreements require that the participating manufacturers make significant annual payments, which in 2023 amounted to approximately U.S.\$6.6 billion before any reflection of the NPM Adjustment dispute.
+See "Description of the Group and its Business-Litigation-Americas-U.S. litigation environment and State Settlement Agreements".
 In addition, certain of the participating manufacturers (not including ITG Brands and its affiliates) are required to pay settling plaintiffs' attorneys' fees, subject to an annual cap of U.S.\$500 million.
 These payment obligations are several and not joint obligations of each participating manufacturer.
 Annual payments are required to be paid in perpetuity and are subject to adjustment for several factors, including inflation, domestic market share and unit volume and (for some manufacturers and brands) industry and individual company operating profits, with respect to the MSA, in the year preceding the year in which payment is due, and, with respect to the other State Settlement Agreements, in the year in which payment is due.
 As such, it is possible that any adjustments to volume, market share and industry and individual company operating profits as well as inflation may have an adverse effect on the State Settlement Agreements' impacts on the obligations, revenue, costs, profits, business, financial condition, results or prospects of the Group.
 The State Settlement Agreements also include provisions relating to significant advertising and marketing restrictions, public disclosure of certain industry documents, limitations on challenges to tobacco control and underage use laws, and other provisions.